Ming treasure voyages: First voyage

 During the return trip in 1407, Zheng and his associates engaged Chen Zuyi and his pirate fleet in battle at Palembang.
 Chen had seized Palembang and dominated the maritime route along the Malaccan Strait.
-The battle concluded with the defeat of Chen's pirate fleet by the Chinese fleet.
-He and his lieutenants were executed on 2 October 1407 when the fleet returned to Nanjing.
+The battle concluded with the defeat of Chen's pirate fleet by the Chinese treasure fleet.
+He and his lieutenants were executed on 2 October 1407 when the Chinese fleet returned to Nanjing.
 The Ming court appointed Shi Jinqing as the Pacification Superintendent of Palembang, establishing an ally at Palembang and securing access to its port.

 The fleet returned to Nanjing on 2 October 1407.
-After accompanying the treasure fleet during the return journey, the foreign envoys (from Calicut, Quilon, Semudera, Aru, Malacca, and other unspecified nations) visited the Ming court to pay homage and present tribute with their local products.
+After accompanying the fleet during the return journey, the foreign envoys (from Calicut, Quilon, Semudera, Aru, Malacca, and other unspecified nations) visited the Ming court to pay homage and present tribute with their local products.
 The Yongle Emperor ordered the Ministry of Rites, whose duties included the protocol concerning foreign ambassadors, to prepare gifts for the foreign kings who had sent envoys to the court.